 See, there’s these people called “hipsters.”
 They’re the ones that have been wearing skinny jeans since 2003, and Wayfarers as well.

 I can’t even describe how excited I was to see that Luisa Via Roma had started carrying Balmain handbags, but that feeling of joy was quickly eclipsed by abject disappointment when I saw what those bags actually looked like.
-Why is a brand that makes such glam, inventive, rock star clothes and shoes making bags as boring as the Balmain Crystal Leopard Suede Bag?

 The ridiculous bags are always my favorite, be they good or bad in the long run.
 I’ve always thought it a greater sin to be boring than to be over-the-top, and sometimes great style is what happens when you get right on the line between just enough and too much.